soomro30/zoppo/README.md

 Get highlighting in markdown files in Sublime:
 1. Install Package Markdown Extended
-2. Activatel package ctrl + shift + p and select Markdown Extended ...
+2. Activatel package ctrl + shift + p and select Markdown Extended
+3. Set default: Navigate through the following menus in Sublime Text: View -> Syntax -> Open all with current extension as... -> Markdown Extended
+...